kenhkan/morrison/README.md

    (most likely a `flat`) to a component that expects a symbolically JSON structure (a `hierarchical`).
 3. From a "higher" type to a "lower" type.
-Think symbolic JSON to CSV, the oppposite of the previous example.
+Think symbolic JSON to CSV, the opposite of the previous example.

 There is no surprise on the first kind of conversions.
 It's a simple map from one set of delimiter to another.